 On the blockchain market, there are a lot of consensus algorithms allowing us to choose what is the most relevant node for signing the next block.
 Some of them are well known and used often, such as the PoW algorithm, and some are only trying to earn a place in the sun.

-What is the consensus algorithms?
+What are the consensus algorithms?

-Most of the cryptocurrencies have a blockchain, which is controlled by a consensus-building mechanism.
+Most cryptocurrencies have a blockchain, which is controlled by a consensus-building mechanism.
 The objective of this consensus algorithm is to record information in the blockchain, as well as to ensure the safe and efficient operation of the cryptocurrency network.

-Data on transactions in cryptocurrencies is recorded in the blockchain and then can not be changed.
+Transaction data in cryptocurrencies is recorded in the blockchain and then can not be changed.
 A consensus mechanism verifies the validity of these transactions.
 The peculiarity of this principle is that the confirmation of the information from each transaction should be provided to 51% of participants in the network.
 The consensus algorithm should be made in such a way as to ensure the stable operation of the network.

 Here are the most popular varieties of blockchain consensus algorithms.

 Thanks to Bitcoin, the PoW consensus algorithm is the best-known way to confirm transactions.
-The main idea is that the nodes of the blockchain network, while confirming transactions, do complex computational work, the result of which would be easily and quickly checked by other nodes of the network.
+The main idea is that the nodes of the blockchain network while confirming transactions do complex computational work, the result of which would be easily and quickly checked by other nodes of the network.

 The first node that has fully performed all the necessary calculations receives a reward from the blockchain network.
 All nodes are struggling with each other (increasing the capacity of computing resources) to be a node that receives a reward.